gdbarron/VenafiTppPS/docs/functions/Test-TppIdentity.md

 ```

 ### -ExistOnly
-Only return boolean instead of Identity and Exists list.
+Only return boolean instead of ID and Exists list.
 Helpful when validating just 1 identity.

 ```yaml